itsanantk/AetherShell/README.md

 # ⚡ AetherShell

-> AI-Powered PowerShell Assistant — driven by ChatGPT and crafted for seamless system navigation, automation, and interaction.
+> AI-Powered PowerShell Assistant — crafted for seamless system navigation, automation, and interaction.

 ---

 ## 📌 Description

-AetherShell is an intelligent terminal assistant built to interact with your Windows system through PowerShell commands, guided by GPT-based AI.
+AetherShell is an intelligent terminal assistant built to interact with your Windows system through PowerShell commands and AI.
 It dynamically analyzes user requests, refines system queries, and executes PowerShell commands while learning from context — all while prioritizing safety and flexibility.

 ---